intel/SGXDataCenterAttestationPrimitives/SampleCode/QuoteGenerationSample/README.md

 $ make SGX_DEBUG=1
 ```
 SGX_QPL_LOGGING will be set to 1 by default, enabling error level logging for for QCNL&QPL.
 SGX_QPL_LOGGING can be set to 2 for info log level, 0 for no QCNL&QPL log.
+SGX_TRACE_LOGGING will be set to 0 by default, no SGX log.
+SGX_TRACE_LOGGING can be set to 1 for SGX error log, 2 for SGX info log, 3 for SGX debug log, 4 for SGX trace log.

 Run application in "in-proc" mode:
 ```